LimeTrading/docs/source/includes/_application.md

-director_of_public_company | A director of a public company, whether US or non-US major_shareholder_of_public_company | A 10% shareholder of a public company, whether US or non-US senior_officer_foreign | A current or former senior official of a foreign government or political party, or senior executive of a foreign goverment-owned commercial enterprise, or a family member or close associate of such person relationship_to_another_account | Have relationship with another account at Just2Trade that you control, have a beneficial interest in or with which you coordinate trading relationship_to_another_entity | Have relationship with entity which has an account at Just2Trade
+director_of_public_company | A director of a public company, whether US or non-US major_shareholder_of_public_company | A 10% shareholder of a public company, whether US or non-US senior_officer_foreign | A current or former senior official of a foreign government or political party, or senior executive of a foreign goverment-owned commercial enterprise, or a family member or close associate of such person relationship_to_another_account | Have relationship with another account at Lime Trading Corp that you control, have a beneficial interest in or with which you coordinate trading relationship_to_another_entity | Have relationship with entity which has an account at Lime Trading Corp

 Legal Issues | &nbsp;